5 Simple Steps to Your Big Picture Plan for Homeschooling High School

 Scholarship hint: usually, the grade point average at the end of the junior year determines merit-based scholarship eligibility.

-Dgraphic of student holding her big picture plan for homeschooling high schoolon’t want to bother making a spreadsheet?
-Get our free planning workbook for homeschooling high school by clicking on the graphic below!
+Make it easy and ggraphic of student holding her big picture plan for homeschooling high schoolrab our free planning workbook for homeschooling high school by clicking on the graphic.

 Step 4: Consider your child’s gifts and abilities with the fine arts and physical education credits to round out the elective credits.